 The best part?
 Tulia advertises the fastest WiFi on the island.
 As travel bloggers, we can attest and confirm that the WiFi at Tulia was indeed the fastest; we have the stats!

 Tulia is a Zanzibar hotel that is all-inclusive, with inspiring food and cocktails included in the price.
 We spent the morning on the stand-up paddleboards and kayaks.
 In comparison, our afternoons were spent sipping pina coladas around the unique hotel pool.

 The pool is also home to one of the only waterslides on the island.
 We could not resist acting like a pair of kids again and went for races down the slide.

 Breakfast, lunch, and dinner at Tulia Zanzibar Unique Beach Resort have local and international chefs cooking up some delicious food from an ever-changing menu.
 After dinner, the pool bar is the perfect place to relax with a nightcap while staring at the Zanzibar night sky.
 Tulia hit all the marks for us and had the perfect blend of fun, relaxation, and intimacy.

 Tulia Beach Resort Highlights for us: Intimate feeling with attentive staff, fast WiFi, beautiful pool and beach, and of course, the waterslides!

 Emerson on Hurumzi

 There was no end to Stone Town when we entered our room as the city drifts in through trellised walls from the balcony.
-Our room, North, features a roof top shower and bathtub that provided views of the cityscape.
+Our room, North, features a rooftop shower and bathtub that provides views of the cityscape.
 The beautiful antiques feel right at home in the room.